jake-87/blog/content/blog/Dependent-series-part-0.md

 (As it should!
 These two representations represent the same term.)

-Debrujin indexes gave us the advantage that bound variables in a substituted term need not be interfered with — we simply had to increment free variables.
+De Bruijn indexes gave us the advantage that bound variables in a substituted term need not be interfered with — we simply had to increment free variables.

-Debrujin levels have a near-dual advantage.
+De Bruijn levels have a near-dual advantage.
 When placing a term using levels under a binder, no shifting needs to take place in said term.

 ```
  λ (λ λ (2 1)) 0